charles-ison/sv_project_3/README.md

 3.c.)

 * V1
-* No separatrices are found, so the visualization is essentionall the same as part 3.b.
+* No separatrices are found, so the visualization is essentionally the same as part 3.b.
 ![image](v1_3c.png)

 * V3